Skip to main content

 Configuration: Sum, Revenue column, offset -2, lookahead 3

-If you’re looking for more advanced ways to do row-wise calculations check out the Compare, Multi Row, Cumulative or Difference tool
+If you’re looking for more ways to do row-wise calculations check out the Compare, Cumulative, or Loop tool.

 Configuration